© Copyright – 2013 – Athletics Illustrated

 Fartlek is a word from the Swedish language which translates to “speed play.”
 It was developed by coach Gosta Holmer, who created the workout or the form of running in 1937.
 The purpose was to combine some distance, while running faster within that distance than the runner can maintain, hence the “play” factor, which really was designed so that when the athlete felt inspired to run fast again, they just took off to the next landmark.
 This is one form of running that began the run by feel method that is often used during the base phase of training.

 Much of the base phase of Lydiard training and the original fartlek running are both 100 per cent by feel.
-They are not timed or measured for distance and not tracked at any time.
-Today’s runner may review what they ran after due to the popularity of sophisticated watches, however, should not at any time look at it during the run (good luck).
+They are not timed or measured for distance and are not tracked at any time.
+Today’s runners may review what they ran after due to the popularity of sophisticated watches, however, should not at any time look at it during the run (good luck).

-Breaking down the fartleks:
+Breaking down the fartleks